HELP of Southern Nevada emergency assistance programs.

 The aid is from their Emergency Resource Services center.
 This serves as a critical link between people needing access to benefits and those providing human services in the Clark County Nevada region.
 Services offered include rental assistance, free bus passes, utility assistance, clothing and food vouchers, HOPWA, and personal hygiene products.
 There are also extensive referrals to other services and cash aid as well as case management.
 This emergency aid provides time to clients of HELP so that self-sufficiency is obtained.
 Many people in southern Nevada are prevented from becoming homeless through this program.

 Apply for Utility Assistance at HELP.
 The non-profit works with the state of Nevada to assist lower income and senior clients applying for energy assistance.
 When qualified, the funds can pay part of the electric bill for those that are low income and meet other application conditions.
 While more limited, the program can also pay for reconnections, arrearages, previous addresses bills and deposits on an account.
+Locate a number of other utility bill assistance programs in Nevada.

 A New Path is another way to get utility bill or rental assistance.
 There may also be funds to pay security deposit in the Las Vegas area.
 Financial support is for low income families facing evictions or the currently homelessness.
 The program offers either cash grants or a short term loans for these housing expenses.
 It also focuses on providing clients with case management, support, programming and more so that people become self-sufficient.
 Telephone 702-369-4357.